Guide to Kickstarting Your Finances After College

-Finally, the third biggest expense that most people deal with is food cost.
-Young people, in particular, may be paying a lot of money for prepared foods, including restaurant meals, delivery, and take out.
+Finally, the third biggest expense that most people deal with is food costs.
+Young people, in particular, can be paying a lot of money for prepared foods, including restaurant meals, delivery, and take out.
 The more you can avoid or reduce these costs, the better.

 I don't recommend becoming a gourmet cook unless that's your hobby and you have the time to indulge in it.
 Don't get caught up in the lifestyle that fancy cooking magazines and websites promote.
 You only need to learn two or three very basic healthy dishes and cook those repeatedly.
 For example, you might learn a Mexican dish, a low-carb Italian Dish, and a Thai dish.

 Cooking just those three dinners, eating each meal one or two times a week, will give you a good amount of variety.
 It will also reduce your stress levels and increase your efficiency.
 You won't have to worry about what groceries to pick up or the amount of time that you'll spend cooking because you have your routine nailed down.
 In fact, you can even bulk cook everything on a Sunday, put it in the refrigerator or freezer, and spread it out throughout the week.

 Generating Side Income

 Now that you've addressed the top three spending categories, it's time to turn your focus in the other direction.
 You need to find additional ways to boost your income.